New Student Checklist & FAQ

 A PennCard gives you access to University buildings and services.
 You can have your card pre-made before arriving on campus through Campus Express.
 Or visit the PennCard Center at the Penn Bookstore, 3601 Walnut Street, 2nd Floor, after you arrive on campus.

 Spouses/domestic partners and children of current students can also obtain a PennCard to access many campus services, visit the PennCard website to learn how to obtain a card.

-Check-in with your department
+Check-in with your department or program

 Sign up for Direct Deposit